colinwilson/lotusdocs.dev/content/docs/feature-guide/shortcodes/alerts.md

 ## Adding a Page Alert

-A page alert can be added to your markdown using the following code:
+A page alert can be added to your markdown using the following Hugo shortcode:

 ```md
 {{</* alert text="This is the default alert.
 It consists of a default theme colour and icon." /*/>}}